ryz99/ryz99/README.md

 - 👋 Hi, I’m @ryz99.
 - 👀 I’m interested in contributing to open source projects.
-- 🌱 I’m currently learning C++ and Arch Linux.
+- 🌱 I’m have experience with Python and I'm currently learning C.

 <!---
 ryz99/ryz99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.